CrazyCritic89/CarrierRouter/README.md

 ## Why does this exist?

-A friend of mine requested I try making it because of the frequent downtime of the site.
+A friend of mine requested I try making this because of there being no alternative when the site is down.
 I'm mostly doing this out of fun though.

 ## Is it good?